nstarke/nstarke.github.io/_posts/2023-01-04-fun-and-games-with-intel-amt.md

 ![](/images/01042023/authenticate.png)

-_Figure N - Browser prompt for Authentication credentials to AMT Webserver_
+_Figure 7 - Browser prompt for Authentication credentials to AMT Webserver_

 There are two attacks I created using this technique.
 The first attack will be executed when the victim administrator loads the crafted HTML document in the browser.
 The browser will prompt the administrator to authenticate if the session has expired.

 ![](/images/01042023/authenticated.png)

-_Figure N - Default home page after successful authentication to AMT Webserver_
+_Figure 8 - Default home page after successful authentication to AMT Webserver_

 After successful authentication, the browser will load the HTML document for display to the victim administrator.
 The custom page looks like this:

 ![](/images/01042023/custom-page.png)

-_Figure N - Custom Page presented in a browser_
+_Figure 9 - Custom Page presented in a browser_

 The first thing to notice is this page uses the same CSS and HTML layout as the other pages on the AMT Webserver.
 The only custom addition is the **Reauthentication Form**, which we will cover in the second attack.